-- A study commissioned by the Australian government shows that there is no link between optical and acoustic emissions from wind turbines and health problems. - → A long-term study conducted by the Bavarian Environment Agency in 2012 confirms that at a distance of 250 metres, the sound emissions of the wind turbines examined are far below the human perception threshold.
+- → A study commissioned by the Australian government shows that there is no link between optical and acoustic emissions from wind turbines and health problems. - → A long-term study conducted by the Bavarian Environment Agency in 2012 confirms that at a distance of 250 metres, the sound emissions of the wind turbines examined are far below the human perception threshold.
 The infrasound caused by the wind is significantly stronger than that generated by the wind turbine itself. - → A study by the German Federal Ministry for the Environment shows that overall, there is "no significant inconvenience" due to the obstruction markers of wind turbines.
-18.

-What is the industry doing about the flashing lights at night?
+What ist the industry doing about the lights flashing at night?
 Wind turbines are not only built on land and at sea, but also in the vicinity of towns and settlements.
 Wind turbines in the vicinity of towns and settlements can occasionally be perceived as a nuisance due to optical stimuli.
 The question therefore arises as to how residents are protected from possible disturbances caused by wind turbines.
-A prime example of improved legal framework conditions and new technological solutions to ensure the acceptance of wind turbines is needs-based night warning lighting.81 The red flashing lights (obstruction lights) on the rotor blades are mandatory to warn aircraft and helicopters of obstacles of this type.
+A prime example of improved legal framework conditions and new technological solutions to ensure the acceptance of wind turbines is needs-based night warning lighting.69 The red flashing lights (obstruction lights) on the rotor blades are mandatory to warn aircraft and helicopters of obstacles of this type.
 At present, they are permanently on.
 In many wind farms, however, the lights only come on when they are actually needed.
 Radar sensors monitor the surroundings of the wind turbines.
-With such a system, the lights will only light up as needed, i.e. when aircrafts approach.
-As it is rare for aircraft to fly over a wind farm at critical altitude at night, the lights can remain off for over 90 per cent of the night.
-The current deadline up until all onshore turbines need to have needs-based night warning lighting is the 31st of December 2022.82 For a successful continuation of the German energy transition, the wind energy industry and politicians are interested in securing the acceptance of turbines among the population.
+With such a system, the lights will in future only light up as needed, i.e. when aircraft approach.
+As it is rare for aircraft to fly over a wind farm at critical altitude at night, the lights can remain off for over 90 percent of the night.
+Although there are still some hurdles to be overcome, ranging from the cost of the systems to approval issues, the technology should certainly meet with more and more acceptance.
+If for technical reasons it is not possible to achieve needs-based warning lighting, the load can already be reduced by synchronising the warning lights of all wind turbines in the farm and by adjusting the luminous intensity.
+For a successful continuation of the German energy transition, the wind energy industry and politicians are interested in securing the acceptance of turbines among the population.
 A variety of legal regulations have already been adopted for this purpose.
 There are clearly defined noise protection guidelines for wind turbines in the vicinity of residential areas.
 Corresponding distance regulations are observed during planning and construction.
 There are also defined immission control regulations for the shadow cast by the rotor blades.
 This means that a wind turbine must be temporarily shut down if its shadow falls on a house for more than 30 hours per year and 30 minutes per day.
 But also with technical solutions such as non-reflective paints, reduced speed and encapsulated nacelles, the industry optimises resident protection even beyond these legal requirements.
+Overview:

+Facts and figures on wind energy

+Energy supply 2017

-Overview Facts and figures on wind energy Energy supply 2021 Total energy supply from renewable energies:
+Total energy supply from renewable energies: